quantling/create_vtl_corpus/docs/source/glossary.rst

 VocalTractLab (VTL)
 ===================
-VocalTractLab (VTL) is the articulatory speech syntesizer...
+VocalTractLaboratory (VTL) is the articulatory speech syntesizer developed by Peter Birkholz.
+You can find more informaton about VTL on the `VTL website <https://www.vocaltractlab.de/>`_.

 Control Parameter Trajectories (cp-trajectories)